ocsigen/ocsigen-start/template.distillery/README.md

 make APP_SERVER=http://${YOUR_SERVER} APP_REMOTE=no android
 ```

-Before uploading on Google Play Store, you'll need to build a release version
+Before uploading on Google Play Store, check the variables in Makefile.options
+(MOBILE_APP_IP, version number, etc).
-(default is debug version):
+You'll need to build a release version (default is debug version):
 ```
 make APP_SERVER=http://${YOUR_SERVER} APP_REMOTE=no android-release
 ```